 - Access to Ivy League Alumni: Access to select members of The Art of Applying’s network of past clients for exclusive insider insights, networking, and friendship

 - Fellowship Search: Your coaching package also includes The Art of Applying’s MoneyFinder Fellowship Search Service.
 Our team will spend up to two hours conducting one round of fellowship search for you where we will identify 1-3 fellowships for which you are eligible.
-You can also add unlimited fellowship application editing and coaching to your package for $1000 per fellowship application.

 - Financial Aid Negotiation & Appeals: Did you know that you don’t have to settle for the first financial aid offer you receive?
 We have helped our clients successfully negotiate for thousands of extra dollars in additional grant aid (that means free money).
 Financial aid negotiation and financial aid appeal letter coaching is included in your package.